 Fixed remuneration usually consists of a base salary and ancillary benefits (including benefits under the corporate retirement plan).
 For pay-scale employees the base salary is subject to the collective wage agreement for the German private banking sector, while for employees not covered by collective agreements it is based on an internal position plan that differentiates between an expert and manager career path and defines the base salary ranges.
-Aareal Bank has identified Managing Directors (MDs) as the management level immediately below the Management Board; their remuneration is determined by the Management Board.
+The remuneration of members of the management level immediately below the Management Board (the Managing Directors) is determined by the Management Board.
 The fixed remuneration of the Management Board is determined by the Supervisory Board.